top of page

 • Asthma, COPD and Bronchiectasis management.

-For a well-researched physiotherapy-based treatment option you can request an appointment with Jo Eames to be seen at our Te Mata Clinic.
+For a well-researched physiotherapy-based treatment option, ask for an appointment with Jo or Marie at our Te Mata Clinic.

 First consultation is 60 minutes with one to four 30-45 minute follow up sessions over 6-12 weeks.